-We teach phonics following the Letters and Sounds guidance using StoryTime Phonics.
+In EYFS, we teach phonics following the Letters and Sounds guidance using Twinkl Phonics.
 This is a systematic approach which uses real books to give context to each new sound.

-Each session introduces a new sound, with a new book, as well as recapping previously learned sounds.
+Each session introduces a new sound as well as recapping previously learned sounds.
 Below are the sounds that your child will learn in Reception and Year One.

 For short videos on helping your child learn to read with phonics, click on the owl!